MAminSFV/academic-kickstart-1/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am a master student of Dynamics & Control Systems studying at Isfahan University of Technology.
+I am a master student of Dynamics & Control Systems, studying at Isfahan University of Technology.
 Currently, I am collaborating with the Advanced Robotics and Mechatronics (ARM) Lab as a graduate research assistant.
 My research interests include Multi-robot systems, Intelligent Control and Visual Servoing.